Real Book: Content

 Incipit to "My Romance" with Real Book and mass market chords.

-The goal to create more accurate charts for the The Real Book was centered on including chord progressions that reflected the state of the art.
+The goal to create more accurate charts for The Real Book was centered on including chord progressions that reflected the state of the art.
 A typical sheet music publication of a show tune would be arranged in order to be playable at home by an amateur musician.
 The Real Book lead sheet for a tune like "My Romance" did not reflect the standard mass market harmonization of Richard Rodgers and Lorenz Hart's song.
 Instead, it used the kind of sophisticated chord substitutions found in a Bill Evans' performance.
 In the opening bars of "My Romance" edited for a general audience, there are two chords.
 In The Real Book, there are two chords per measure.

 Creating contemporary charts required painstaking transcription of recordings.
 Unfortunately, editorial errors were legion in the book.
 Even though it was an improvement on its competition, there were often inaccurate chord progressions or melodic errors.
 As much as The Real Book became a standard reference, it also was a whipping boy, constantly ridiculed for such mistakes.

 The compilers of The Real Book included songs that reflected the ecumenical nature of jazz in the 1970s.
 Show tunes like "Blue Room" sat beside avant-garde platforms like Ornette Coleman's "Broadway Blues".
 Frank Zappa's "Peaches en Regalia" is perched a few pages after Antonio Carlos Jobim's "One Note Samba".
 The Beatles' "Yesterday" is included along with Stevie Wonder's "You Are the Sunshine of My Life", which was released in 1973 while the students were still in the process of compiling the book.

 Several of Pat Metheny's charts were brand new and untitled.
 They appear in The Real Book as Exercises #3 & 6.
-Metheny recorded them for his solo debut in December 1975 and gave them the respective titles "Bright Size Life" and "Unity Village".
+Metheny recorded them for his solo debut in December 1975 and gave them the respective titles "Missouri Uncompromised" and "Unity Village".
 The album was released as Bright Size Life in March 1976.
 The placeholder titles help establish when the book took its final shape.